alamin-cse/play-with-python/README.md

 6. Function annotations can be used to document the type of your function’s arguments, as well as its return type.
+7. As well as supporting code reuse, functions can hide complexity.
+If you have a complex line of code you intend to use a lot, abstract it behind a simple function call.
+8. Any function argument can be assigned a default value in the function’s **_def_** line.
+When this happens, the specification of a value for that argument during a function’s invocation is optional.
+9. As well as assigning arguments by position, you can use keywords, too.
+When you do, any ordering is acceptable (as any possibility of ambiguity is removed by the use of keywords and position doesn’t matter anymore).